🖌️ Professional Cabinet Painting · Massachusetts

 Day 2–6

-Doors are spray finished in a controlled environment.
-Cabinet boxes are sprayed in place.
-Proper cure time is observed before rehanging.
+Doors are spray-finished in a controlled environment.
+Cabinet boxes are masked and sprayed in place for a factory-quality result.
+Proper drying and curing time is observed — this step cannot be rushed without compromising the durability of the finish.

 6